ducandu/spygame/README.rst

 Next steps
 ----------

-If you would like to create more complex levels (or entire Games with many Screens and Levels), read the spygame documentation, in which we'll create a full-blown 2D platformer Level (sorry, documentation is still very WIP!).
+If you would like to create more complex levels (or entire Games with many Screens and Levels), read the `spygame documentation <https://sven1977.github.io/spygame/>`_, in which we'll create a full-blown 2D platformer Level (sorry, documentation is still very WIP!).

 AI (Reinforcement Learning) with spygame
 ----------------------------------------